timiroy/healthcaretest/README.md

 2. **Navigate to EC2**: In the AWS Console, open the EC2 Dashboard by selecting "EC2" from the Services menu.

 3. **Find AMIs**:
-   - In the EC2 Dashboard, look for the "Images" section in the left-hand menu and select "AMIs."
+   - In the EC2 Dashboard, look for the "Images" section in the left-hand menu and select "AMI Catalog."
    - Use the search bar or filter options to find the AMI you want.
 You can filter by platform (e.g., Amazon Linux, Ubuntu) or other criteria.

 4. **Copy the AMI ID**: